alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 - [certain drugs that can be used in lethal injections](#lethal-injections) outside the EU
 - [medicines](#medicines) for humans or animals

+There’s a different process if you want to [travel with controlled drugs for personal use](https://www.gov.uk/travelling-controlled-drugs) For example, taking medicine with you on holiday.

 $CTA